hhandika/myte/README.md

 ![Crates-Io](https://img.shields.io/crates/v/myte)
 ![GH-Release](https://img.shields.io/github/v/release/hhandika/myte)

-A tool for phylogenomic tree building.
-The program estimates species tree, gene trees, gene concordance factor, site concordance factor, and organize resulting files using a single command:
+The app is a wrapper for IQ-TREE and Astral.
+It allows to estimate species tree, gene trees, gene and site concordance factors, MSC Astral trees, and to organize resulting files using a single command:

 ```{Bash}
 myte auto -d [gene-alignment-folder]